AdamSpannbauer/iphone_app_icon/README.md

 ### Using keypoint and color features

 Below are 2 results from clustering using both the keypoint and color features.
+The result on the right is a little boring since it has 2 of the same icon, but this is reassuring that our clustering is keeping together identical images; if these we're in separate clusters we would have a problem in our features.

 <p align='center'>
   <kbd>